huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/quick_start.md

 ### **Running Simulation Examples**

 The command for running example simulation is `make run`.
 You need to specify the name of the test case.
-The following is the command for executing the test case **sv_demo_001**. (sv_demo_001 is the default name of the test case.
-Therefore, you can omit this name for running this test case.)
+The following is the command for executing the test case **sv_demo_001**. (**sv_demo_001** is the default name of the test case.
+You can omit this name for running this test case.)

 ```bash
   $ make run TC=sv_demo_001